AstridWinkler/Flutter-model/README.md

 This model was created for a object modeling course.
 It made us learn all about the different existing diagramms which are made before a project.
 They are here to help visualizing the layout of the application, the way the system is supposed to operate and how all the different parts interact with each other.
+The following flutter model is one the step needed to ensure our total comprehension of the major expectations.

 ## The scenario of the project